leostera/reason-design-patterns/patterns/boolean-blindness.md

 If we give `Admin.from_user` a `User.t` value, _maybe_ it returns us an `Admin.t` value.
 That is, not all Users are Admins, but if we get an Admin back, then we do not need to check anymore if that Admin is in fact an Admin.
-We say that our `Admin.t` value now carries a _proof_.

-That _proof_ is really the type `Admin.t`, that can only be created from a `User.t`.
-This is a very powerful technique to make more specific refinements over values than the type-system can help us make.

-To achieve this, we use functions like `Admin.from_user`, that are normally called _smart constructors_.

 Now let's expand the first approach to include two function calls, one that's meant to be for admin users, and another one that's meant to be for regular